How to Buy Shares Online in Ireland

 Etoro was the cheapest option in our comparison for trading US shares and UK shares.

-Trade Republic worked out as having the lowest fees for small regular Euro share trades – if you use their automated Savings Plan option.
+Trade Republic worked out as having the lowest fees for small regular Euro share trades – but only if you use their automated Savings Plan option.

 DEGIRO worked out as having the lowest fees when buying and selling shares on the Dublin Stock Exchange.